 Use of the internal surface emissivity and BRDF models for sea surfaces is generally more expensive than providing input values for surface emissivity and reflectance.
 The computational cost of ISEM is insignificant, and the cost of IREMIS is very small.
-For FASTEM, computation cost is modest and generally increases with the FASTEM version number (FASTEM-6 being the most expensive).
+For FASTEM, computation cost is modest (10-15% of the run-time for clear-sky simulations) and increases slightly with the FASTEM version number (FASTEM-6 being the most expensive).
 The cost of TESSEM2 is approximately half that of FASTEM-6.
+SURFEM-Ocean is considerably more expensive, being similar to the cost of the clear-sky radiative transfer calculation itself.
 Use of the Lambertian surface option also increases run-time slightly.
 The sea surface BRDF model (either option) is expensive due to its complexity.
 The cost of either model is comparable to that of the clear-sky radiative transfer calculation itself though the new Elfouhaily option is slightly faster than the old JONSWAP one.